-Children's movie released for television by Disney in 2001.
+The Luck of the Irish is a 2001 Disney Channel Original Movie.
 It stars Ryan Merriman as Kyle Johnson, who is dealing with the upcoming Heritage Day festival and trying to figure out what the heritage of his own family is.
 He loses his lucky coin in the process, comes upon his grandfather, starts turning into an actual leprechaun, and ends up making a bet with an evil leprechaun to get his lucky coin back.

 Also stars Timothy Omundson as Seamus Mctiernen, the antagonist of the film.

-This telefilm contains examples of the following Tropes:
+This telefilm contains examples of:

-- Chekhov's Gun: It's mentioned that when Kyle's mom, Kate, had told her father, Reilly, about her then finacÚ, that he had misheard her state he came from Eire (the old name for Ireland) when in fact it was Erie as in Lake Erie, Cleveland.
-Read "Exact Words" for more.
+- Chekhov's Gun: It's mentioned that when Kyle's mom, Kate, had told her father, Reilly, about her then fiancé, that he had misheard her state he came from Éire (the Irish word for "Ireland") when in fact it was Erie as in Lake Erie, Cleveland.
+Read Exact Words for more.